alphagov/licensing-frontend/README.md

-# Apply for a licence
+# Licensing Frontend

-Apply for a licence allows citizens and businesses to apply for licences (and similar) from local and competent authorities.
+Licensing allows citizens and businesses to apply for licences (and similar) from local and competent authorities.

 There is a legal requirement that authorities offer an online mechanism to apply for certain licences and permissions.

-Apply for a licence exists for authorities which can't or don't want to offer their own licensing application.
+Licensing exists for authorities which can't or don't want to offer their own licensing application.

+This repository contains the citizen facing frontend of the licensing application

+## Set up

+This repository uses `uv` to manage packages and dependencies